-How to avoid the Wuhan virus and other germs
+How to avoid COVID-19 and other germs

 Contagious diseases like the Wuhan virus, H5N1 bird flu and H1N1 swine flu have swept the region in recent months, and hand sanitisers, disinfectants and face masks have been flying off the shelves.
 Locally, the Singaporean government has recently stepped in to provide households with masks and even a list of cleaning products effective against the Wuhan virus.